 The bulletin editor is the official publisher of the chapter's key communications vehicles.
-The editor's responsibilities include informing members, membership consultants and SME Headquarters of the chapter's news, activities and accomplishments on an ongoing — and timely — basis, as well as shaping and maintaining the chapter's, and the Society's, reputation.
+The editor's responsibilities include informing members, membership consultants and SME Headquarters of the chapter's news, activities and accomplishments on an ongoing — and timely — basis, as well as shaping and maintaining the chapter's, and SME's, reputation.
 This critical position is responsible for the chapter bulletin — the most critical contact chapters make with many of its members, surrounding community and local manufacturing companies.

 - Prepare (with input from other officers) an annual plan for the chapter bulletin, including editorial/column responsibilities, deadlines, advertising and budget.